 Install The Teeth

 Once the circular saw blade has been sharpened, it’s important to reinstall it correctly to ensure a smooth operation.
-The first step is to check for any damage or wear on the arbor flange and replace it if necessary.
+The first step is to check for any damage or wear on the arbour flange and replace it if necessary.

 Conclusion